flonatel/statsd-cpp/README.md

 Implementation of the statsd in C++

 [![Build
 Status](https://secure.travis-ci.org/flonatel/statsd-cpp.png)](http://travis-ci.org/flonatel/statsd-cpp)

 # Introduction #

-*Measure Anything, Measure Everything* is the philosophy behind the inventors of the original statsd (https://github.com/etsy/statsd/).
+*Measure Anything, Measure Everything* is the philosophy behind the inventors of the original [etsy statsd](https://github.com/etsy/statsd/).

 Nevertheless: the existing implementations I found have all some limitations.
 Most of them are written in some interpreted or